-5.2.21 All locations where construction access tracks cross the existing PRoWs will have appropriate warning signage, which will advise of dates and hours of working.
-Along access roads, appropriate signage will be erected to alert drivers of upcoming locations where there is an interface between construction traffic and public rights of way.

-- 5.2.22 However, during certain periods during the construction programme, it may be necessary to adopt active management measures with contractor staff patrolling key crossing points during periods of high construction activity or during the stringing of the lines.
+- 5.2.22 All locations where construction access tracks cross the existing PRoWs will have appropriate warning signage, which will advise of dates and hours of working.
+Along access roads, appropriate signage will be erected to alert drivers of upcoming locations where there is an interface between construction traffic and public rights of way. - 5.2.23 However, during certain periods during the construction programme, it may be necessary to adopt active management measures with contractor staff patrolling key crossing points during periods of high construction activity.
 The need for active management on certain routes will be identified within the construction programme which will take into account delivery timescales and movements of plant and machinery.
-The need for active management will be subject to specific risk assessments prepared by the Principal Contractor when analysing impacts of any construction activities which may bring pedestrians into proximity with construction traffic. - 5.2.23 In this instance, PRoW users may have to wait for a short period of time whilst the footpath is in use by the construction team.
+The need for active management will be subject to specific risk assessments prepared by the Principal Contractor when analysing impacts of any construction activities which may bring pedestrians into proximity with construction traffic. - 5.2.24 In this instance, PRoW users may have to wait for a short period of time whilst the footpath is in use by the construction team.
 Users will be advised when works are completed, and it is safe to cross the footpath with Pennant Walters Ltd contractor's staff at the crossing point.